 Our current network of RSC’s has allowed us to build an expert knowledge of the retail and hospitality industries which we will utilise to enhance our regional offer within these sectors.
-We aim to build this knowledge and apply this process to other sectoral high demand areas such as Health and Social Care, Construction, Digital Skills etc.
+We aim to build this knowledge and apply this process to other sectoral high demand areas such as Health and Social Care, Construction, Digital Skills, Green Skills etc.

 By adopting this approach, we will provide a focal point for employability providers to access jobs and opportunities for their clients.

 We are keen to engage with businesses who are facing barriers when it comes to their recruitment, whether they be long-standing, sectoral issues or barriers brought on by Brexit, the pandemic, current labour market and economic trading conditions and also barriers that businesses face when developing their own skills and academy offerings.
 Through an innovative, partnership approach, we aim to address and break down these barriers to enable businesses to recruit and train successfully with a view to identifying best practice and rolling this out across the ESES area.

 Our “No Wrong Door” approach means we can tap into our network of partners to ensure your business needs are met with the expert knowledge and tools needed to address recruitment barriers.
 We work closely with the Skills Gateway project (Data Driven Innovation and Housing, Construction and Infrastructure) to identify skills and training gaps and will develop a talent pool for both Gateways to ensure vacancies are filled.

 Owing to the success of our current Recruitment and Skills Centre Network, we are able to act on a consultancy basis to employers who are looking to set up their own Training Academy/Centres, whether they be physical Centres or an on-the-job Academy model.
 By Project-end, we aim to have developed our physical RSC footprint across the ESES area and have created partnerships whereby best practice is identified and implemented throughout sectoral high demand areas.

 For more information on the RSC Network, watch the video below or contact Kenny Hall - Integrated Employer Engagement Officer, by completing the form at the bottom of this page.